dfblue/dfblue.github.io/_posts/2019-11-05-useful-ffmpeg-commands-for-creating-deepfakes.md

 ## Cutting out unwanted parts

-We at DFBlue use the excellent LosslessCut to quickly trim multiple unwanted parts in a video clip.
+At DFBlue, we use the excellent LosslessCut to quickly trim multiple unwanted parts in a video clip.
 This tool is extremely useful for cutting interviews, movies, and tv shows where your target face isn't always in the shot.

 ### Download LosslessCut